Skip to main content

 Before borrowing money from your RRSP, run your budget and see if you can afford the annual repayments.
 If possible, do a test run of putting aside that money every month to see whether or not it’s feasible.

-Before signing up for an HBP or LLP, consider the consequences of doing so.
+Before withdrawing from your RRSP under the HBP or LLP, consider the consequences of doing so.
 You might have to forego retirement earnings, which could affect when you retire.
-You’ll also be signing up for one more loan (albeit an interest-free loan).
+You’ll also be signing up for one more loan (albeit an interest free loan).
 Make sure to run the numbers carefully so you know what you’re signing up for.